bitfighter/bitfighter/README.txt

  b) Windows

+   Run the PACKAGE project in the Visual Studio project.

-   An NSIS build script is found in the following directory:
+   Alternatively, an NSIS build script is found in the following directory:

     build/windows/installer